gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 89: May 11, Monday
+**Today's Progress**: Learned the Ruby's hash which is like objects in different Programming languages, it uses the concepts of key value pairs.

 ## Day 88: May 09, Saturday
 **Today's Progress**: Playing around with nesting loops, 2D arrays, and learned more about the logic behind of some problems.